Tropical Weierstrass points and Weierstrass weights: Tropical versus algebraic Weierstrass loci

-In the first sections of this paper, we associated a Weierstrass locus to a fixed divisor $D$ on a metric graph, and then generalized this to a closed sub-semimodule of the space $\Rat(D)$ on an augmented metric graph.
+In the first sections of this paper, we associated a Weierstrass locus to a fixed divisor $D$ on a metric graph, and then generalized this to a closed sub-semimodule of $M$ the space $\Rat(D)$ on an augmented metric graph.
+However, those semimodules that come from tropicalization verify an extra set of properties, in particular, the following important one (see Section~\ref{app:slopes}): \begin{enumerate} \item[($\star$)] for each point $x$ in $\Gamma$ and any unit tangent direction $\nu \in \T_x(\Gamma)$, the set of slopes $\fS^\nu(M)$ taken by functions in $M$ has size $r + 1$. \end{enumerate}

-We now associate a Weierstrass divisor to any combinatorial limit linear series on an augmented metric graph $(\Gamma, \g)$ introduced in \cite{AG22}.
-The definition requires as input a more advanced knowledge of the slopes of rational functions in $M$, and gives a more precise notion of the associated Weierstrass points and their weights.
-It applies moreover to the setting of linear series defined in~\cite{JP22}.

-We then explain how combinatorial limit linear series give a full description of the tropical limit of Weierstrass points on algebraic curves.
-Using this, we establish a precise link between tropical and algebraic Weierstrass points.